 - I’ll no longer update this text as I migrated my hosts to Hetzner Online because of constant network issues wit h Scaleway.
 I’ve created a new blog series about how to setup a Kubernetes cluster at Hetzner Online but since my Ansible playbooks are not provider depended the blog text should work for Scaleway too if you still want to use it.
+While you can still use PeerVPN to secure the communication between your Kubernetes hosts I switched to WireGuard VPN (see Kubernetes the not so hard way with Ansible - WireGuard for more information).

 - Fix link to Kelsey Hightower’s guide